National Committees

 The Conference Advisory Group is a group of SACNAS members who are local to the conference site who provide advice and guidance to the SACNAS staff in relation to planning the conference in that area.
 The CAG can connect SACNAS with potential partners, the city, local leaders and cultural groups, as well as provide cultural advice.

-Co-chair – Local Market Leader
+Co-chair – Local Leader or Volunteer

 Stay In Touch